chasefrederick-wwt/trading/README.md

 ## Disclaimer

 This software is for educational purposes only.
 It is not intended to be used as financial advice.
 Always do your own research and consult with a licensed financial advisor before making any investment decisions.
+Options trading involves significant risk and is not suitable for all investors.

 ## Acknowledgments

 - [yfinance](https://github.com/ranaroussi/yfinance) for stock data
 - [VADER Sentiment](https://github.com/cjhutto/vaderSentiment) for sentiment analysis
 - [News API](https://newsapi.org/) for market news
+- Black-Scholes model for options Greeks calculations